cpt-waffle/lhl-lectures/w09d04BR-Rails-Namespaces-and-Nesting-Resources/notes.md

 # --------- Agenda -------------

 - advanced routing
-- active record
+- active record  -- ( migrations )
 - Abouts controller ?
 - BONUS: maybe will talk about the private part of controller

----

-Model -- A blueprint for databases to do queries without writting queries View --- UI for the client
-Controller --- route logic

-routes.rb --
+#----------------------

+M
+V
+C - Controllers are the logic part of this

+Routes more imporant